How can I archive and publish my data?

 The Apache License 2.0 allows for modification and distribution of the software and its derivative works, with the requirement that changes to the original code are documented.

-It is a more complex license than the MIT License and can be incompatible with GPL-licensed software.
+It is a more complex licence than the MIT License and can be incompatible with GPL-licensed software.
 The specifics of this go beyond the scope of the handbook.

-On GitHub you add a license on creating a new repository, by selecting the license from the drop-down menu.
+On GitHub you add a licence on creating a new repository, by selecting the licence from the drop-down menu.
 If your repository already exists, add a new file called “LICENSE” using the “+”-button on top of the repository (see below).

 Location of file creation button

-One the next page, start type LICENSE as the file name, and a button to “Choose a licence template” should automatically pop up.
-Follow the steps provided by GitHub to finish adding the license to the repository.
+One the next page, start to type LICENSE as the file name, and a button to “Choose a license template” should automatically pop up.
+Follow the steps provided by GitHub to finish adding the licence to the repository.

-You should now see your license shown on the main page of your repository.
+You should now see your licence shown on the main page of your repository.

 Further considerations